George Karl: Denver Nuggets

 The newly acquired Andre Iguodala immediately helped the team's defense, and the Nuggets finished with their best record since joining the NBA in 1977, at 57–25.
-Noted for his efforts in bringing the team together without Carmelo Anthony, their offensive success with a traditional go–to–scorer, and his leadership for the league's third-youngest team (with an average age of 24.9 years), Karl was awarded his first NBA Coach of the Year Award for the 2012–13 season.
+Noted for his efforts in bringing the team together without Carmelo Anthony, their offensive success without a traditional go-to scorer, and his leadership for the league's third-youngest team (with an average age of 24.9 years), Karl was awarded his first NBA Coach of the Year Award for the 2012–13 season.

-The Nuggets and Karl's historic season came to a disappointing end with a first–round playoff loss to the Golden State Warriors in six games.
-The Nuggets were without their second–leading scorer Danilo Gallinari, who was out with an ACL injury.
+The Nuggets and Karl's historic season came to a disappointing end with a first-round playoff loss to the Golden State Warriors in six games.
+The Nuggets were without their second-leading scorer Danilo Gallinari, who was out with an ACL injury.
 The series was noted for its controversy, with Warriors coach Mark Jackson admitting he had "inside information" on Denver's playing style.
 Karl alleged Iguodala was the "mole" for the Warriors, which fueled speculation when he agreed to a four–year contract with Golden State following the playoff loss.

 Following Denver GM Masai Ujiri's departure, Karl pushed the Nuggets for a contract extension, as he was entering the final season of his contract.
 On June 6, 2013, Karl was fired by Denver, just 29 days after he was named Coach of the Year.

 George Karl left the Nuggets with a 423–257 record, just nine wins shy of Doug Moe's franchise–record 432 wins.
-Similar to his stint in Seattle, Karl's teams constantly overachieved, which in the end is used against him with his playoff record.